 Marketers should not refer to the relief of symptoms or the superficial signs of ageing unless they can prove this (Rule 12.7); use unqualified claims such as “cure” or “rejuvenation” (Rule 12.7).
 Claims about the action that a cosmetic has on or in the skin should distinguish between the composition of the product and the benefits achieved through its application, such as massage (Rule 12.22).
 Marketers should not refer to the prevention, delaying or masking of premature ageing in anything other than in temporary terms (Rule 12.22.1).

-See also Beauty and Cosmetics: Chemical Peels, Beauty and Cosmetics: Electrical devices for lines and wrinkles, Beauty and Cosmetics: Isolagen, Breast enhancing products: General, Cosmetic Surgery and Medicinal claims.
+See also Beauty and Cosmetics: Chemical Peels, Beauty and Cosmetics: Electrical devices for lines and wrinkles, Hair care, Hair: Hair Removal, Hair loss, Breast enhancing products: General, Cosmetic Surgery and Healthcare: Medicinal Claims.